 When you enter a room in your home, everything in the room should work together to create balance and harmony that you can see and feel.
 The Chinese philosophy of Feng Shui stems from the words "feng", which means wind and "shui", which means water, both elements associated with prosperity and health in Chinese culture.

-The right pieces of furniture arranged properly, with the right color choices, mixed with proper decorating can create harmony in your living space that ensures positive vibes and fosters overall healthy living.
+The right pieces of furniture arranged properly, with the right color choices, mixed with proper decorating can create harmony in your living space that ensures positive vibes and fosters overall healthy living, especially in a Feng Shui living room.
 On the other hand, a cluttered room that is arranged and decorated poorly can actually inhibit energy flow and create a closed off or stuck feeling in your home that can carry over into other pieces of your life.

 Splashes of Color that Promote Feng Shui